ritakalach/atla-sentiment-analysis/README.md

 For this project, I decided to analyze one of my favorite shows, Avatar: The Last Airbender.

-See how I
+See how I:
-1) scraped Avatar: The Last Airbender fansite for episode transcripts using BeautifulSoup,
+1) Scraped Avatar: The Last Airbender fansite for episode transcripts using BeautifulSoup
-2) analyzed character dialogue with VADER (a lexicon and rule-based sentiment analysis tool),
+2) Analyzed character dialogue with VADER (a lexicon and rule-based sentiment analysis tool)
-3) and visualized the sentiment scores with Plotly Express.
+3) Visualized the sentiment scores with Plotly Express

 The outcome of this project are two [interactive visualizations](https://plotly.com/~ritakalach/4/) that show the sentiment progression of six main characters.
 For more information, read the accompanying [blog post.](https://medium.com/data-comet/atla-sentiment-analysis-43f26edddad2)